g-lee2/currency-exchange/README.md

 ## Description

-_It is a website where a user chooses two currencies and enter the amound they want converted.
-The second country's currency is the target currency or the currency the amount the user enters will be converted to.
-For example, if the user chooses US Dollar and Japanese Yen, and enters the amount 1, then the user will see how much Japanese Yen $1 is equivalent to under the current exchange rate.
-The user will be able to see the currency rate, as well as the currency conversion result when they input the relevant information_
+_It is a website where a user enters an amount in one currency and then chooses another currency to see the exchange rate and the total amount they entered in converted currency.
+For example, if a user enters and chooses 10 USD, and as the target currency chooses Japanese Yen, they will see how much 1 USD equals in Japanese Yen as well as how much 10 USD equals in Japanese Yen._

 ## Setup/Installation Requirements
 1. Clone the repository: '[https://github.com/g-lee2/currency-exchange.git]' to your desktop.